This application's name will be `hello_world`.

 ctx.metrics.timer("initial_function", time.time() - start_time)

-# Call the next function to complete the request.
+# Call the next function and return its result.

 @function()